Make-School-Courses/FEW-1.2-JavaScript-Foundations/Assignments/Assignment-2-EsLint.md

 Pay close attention to these.
 They are effected by hoisting.
 A function or var declare lower in code may need to be declared earlier to work properly.

-**Challenge 3** Write a function to draw the background for the game.
-Currently the `draw()` function clears the canvas on it's first line with:

-`ctx.clearRect(0, 0, canvas.width, canvas.height);`JS

-Add a function called `drawBackground()`.
-Call this on the first line of `draw()`.

-Try these challenges:

-- Fill the background with a color other than the default color.
-Do this by drawing a rectangle that starts at x 0, y 0 with a width and height that match your canvas.
-Do all of this in the `drawBackground()` function.

 ### Deliverable

 A link to the branch of your repo with the code changes used to solve the challenges in this assignment.